14 Best B2B Cold Email Templates to Get Your Leads' Attention

 send-now-hubspot-sales-bar

-What makes this email appealing is that it provides an example of how the product helped solve a problem for another customer, establishing credibility with the prospect.
+This email is appealing because it provides an example of how the product helped solve a problem for another customer, establishing credibility with the prospect.
 Then, it gives them the opportunity to reply and learn more about how the product could benefit them.

 14. B2B Email Template for Connecting With People Who Downloaded From Your Website